 : If it is legally not supported or is beyond one jurisdiction

-The concept of procedural impropriety can be understood as the procedural failure to follow . in other words it means failure to follow rules and regulation and other is the failure to observe the basic law of the natural justice.
+The concept of procedural impropriety can be understood as the procedural failure to follow .
+In other words, it means failure to follow rules and regulation and other is the failure to observe the basic law of the natural justice.
+It is a ground of judicial review of administrative action.

 In the case of Bradbury vs Enfield London Borough Council, the council breached the basic need of public policy.
 The council request to procedural requirement was not accepted by the courts.